Misprint Pokemon Cards: Exploring the Rare and Quirky World of Collectibles

 Print Lines Pokemon Card Error

-A double print is when two cards are printed on the same face.
-It is very rare.
+A double print is when two card faces are printed on the same card.
+Extremely rare.

 Ink Error Pokemon Cards